A free utility for browsing most recently used

 - For developers

-- Quickly access most recently used Visual Studio / Blend projects
+- Quickly access most recently used projects in Visual

 - For Office users

 - Open the directory containing a document in Windows

 - Copy the document to the clipboard.

 - For designers